The Best Free VPNs for Linux 2025

 What we liked

-Proton VPN’s free version offers strong security features, unlimited bandwidth, and great Linux support with easy-to-follow guides.
-It has 26 high-speed free servers in three locations.
+Proton VPN’s free version offers strong security features, unlimited bandwidth, and great Linux support with easy-to-follow guides and even a GUI element.
+It has 314 high-speed free servers in 6 countries.

 • Kill switch: A kill switch disconnects your device from the internet if your VPN connection drops.